Miro0o/Docs-Notes/CS/🗺 CS Overview/💋 Intro to Computer Science/Intro to Computer Science.md

 			3. ↗ [Program Compilation & Execution](../../🔑%20CS%20Core/🛣️%20Program%20Compilation%20&%20Execution/Program%20Compilation%20&%20Execution.md)
 		3. What happened when a program is running? /How is software programmed, compiled, and run?
 			1. ↗ [Program Compilation & Execution](../../🔑%20CS%20Core/🛣️%20Program%20Compilation%20&%20Execution/Program%20Compilation%20&%20Execution.md)
-			2. 怎么构造一个最小的 Hello, World？ --- jyy
+			2. 怎么构造一个最小的 helloworld程序？ --- jyy
-			3. Where is the first instruction of a C program?
+			3. Where is the first instruction of a C/Python/Java/Go/etc. program?
-			4. Where is the first instruction of a Python program?
-			5. Where is the first instruction of a Java program?
-			6. Where is the first instruction of a Go program?
-			7. Where is the first instruction of an Android program?
-			8. etc.
+			4. etc.
 	6. What happened when a network request is sent and a response is received? /How does computer network(or the Internet) work?
 		1. ↗ [Computer Networking and Communication](../../🔑%20CS%20Core/🏎️%20Computer%20Networking%20and%20Communication/Computer%20Networking%20and%20Communication.md)
 5. What can computer do and how to improve it?
-(Application, Efficiency, Scalability, Security「CIA」)
+(Application, Performance, Efficiency, Scalability, Security「CIA」)
 	1. ↗ [Math & Theoretical Computer Science (TCS)](../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/Math%20&%20Theoretical%20Computer%20Science%20(TCS).md)
 		1. ↗ [Algorithm & Data Structure](../../🔑%20CS%20Core/🧙‍♂️%20Algorithm%20&%20Data%20Structure/Algorithm%20&%20Data%20Structure.md)
 		2. ↗ [Operation Research](../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/Operations%20Research/Operation%20Research.md)